Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ```
 ![img](assets/Statement_executed_successfully.png)

-2. Put your cursor on the *"execute immediate"* command back up at the top of the script and run it.
+2. Put your cursor on the *"execute immediate"* command and run it.
 ![img](assets/anonymous_block_success.png)

-3. Verify the orders table was loaded with our order.
-Highlight the query and run it.
+3. Verify the ORDERS table was loaded with the order data.
+Highlight the following query and run it.
 ``` sql
 select *
 from dev_webinar_orders_rl_db.tpch.orders